 Now, after years and years of practice, I can say that my mind is under my control.
 I choose what I think about, and will not allow my mind to go into certain areas.
 It has to obey me!
 My mind is not in charge!
 My spirit, the real me, is in charge of my life as directed by the Holy Spirit through the Word!

 Start today to take mental inventory.
 Are you controlling your thoughts, or are your thoughts controlling you?
-Begin today to purpose to think on things that are true honest, just, pure, lovely, virtuous, and worthy of praise.
+Begin today to purposely think on things that are true, honest, just, pure, lovely, virtuous, and worthy of praise.
 If you’ll keep it up for several weeks, you’ll begin the process of forming new habits of thinking.
 And you’ll begin to experience the peace of God in daily life.